Why is the security of your WordPress website so important?

 Malware and viruses

 Malware is malicious software that is used to gain access to your website in order to gather information or disrupt the website’s operation.
 It can also remotely deactivate your firewall or anti-virus software, which significantly increases the risk of viruses.
 This page tells you all you need to know about removing malware.

 A virus is a form of malware that adds something to the code of a website or a system.
 It allows a third party to e.g. steal your passwords, encrypt your data or control which websites you can visit.
 In the latter case, there is a serious risk of becoming infected with even more viruses.

 Although afflicting the aforementioned damage is the primary goal of a virus, there are other side effects that can be just as unpleasant.
 A virus may add redirects to other viruses to your website.
 If Google discovers this, your website may be displayed at a far lower position in the search results.
 After cleaning up your website, you will have to work hard to earn back your original position.

 During a Distributed Denial of Service (DDoS) attack, a large network of servers is used in an attempt to render your website unusable.
 Your server goes down under the strain of a large number of simultaneous connection requests.
 Your website will become slower and certain sites may be entirely unavailable.
 As with a hack, your customers’ data may be stolen during this process.

-Of course you don’t want your website to be under attack.
-We therefore give you tips on how to secure your WordPress website.
+Of course, you don’t want your website to be under attack.
+Two-factor authentication is good prevention to stop being vulnerable to attacks or by using SSL.
+But there are more tips on how to secure your WordPress website.